Examples of ARC Education Projects

 Supported by ARC to help build student leadership capacity, the program teaches real-world leadership skills, taking students out of the classroom and into their communities.
 The research conducted helps guide communities toward local solutions that help solve significant problems in a sustainable way; and the research presentations challenge ARC to take a fresh look at issues and solutions in the Appalachian Region.
 Since the program's inception in 2001, research projects have addressed a range of issues, including water quality, local leadership development, the environment, and regional history.
-Topics for 2015 are natural asset development, youth leadership, cultural asset promotion, tourism, and planning and innovation.
-The 2014 topics included strategic planning for rural communities; incorporating technology into community development; and preserving agricultural heritage.
+Topics for 2016 are natural and cultural asset development, downtown revitalization, leadership and planning, workforce development, and health.
+Topics for 2015 included natural asset development, youth leadership, cultural asset promotion, tourism, and planning and innovation.

 The ATP is administered by the Center for Appalachian Studies and Services at East Tennessee State University (ETSU).
 Fifteen institutions from 10 Appalachian states participated in the 2015 Appalachian Teaching Project: Alfred State College (New York); Auburn University (Alabama); Appalachian State University (North Carolina); East Tennessee State University; Emory and Henry College (Virginia); Frostburg State University (Maryland); Morehead State University (Kentucky); University of North Georgia; Radford University (Virginia); Virginia Polytechnic Institute and State University; Southeast Kentucky Community and Technical College; the University of Pittsburgh at Bradford (Pennsylvania); the University of Tennessee; Indiana University of Pennsylvania; and Zane State College (Ohio).

-The 2015 ATP presentations were held December 4–5 in Arlington, Virginia.
+The 2016 ATP presentations will be held December 2–3 in Arlington, Virginia.

 More information on the Appalachian Teaching Project is available on the ETSU Center for Appalachian Studies and Services Web site.